Review and road test of the Mercedes-Benz S-Class

 This S-Class spearheads technological development, not only for Mercedes-Benz but for the automotive industry as a whole - and has done for decades.
-It's that important and is why this is - and will continue to be - the world's best selling luxury car.
+It's that important and is why this is - and will continue to be - the world's best selling full-sized Luxury-sector saloon.

-In this improved sixth generation form, it can power to supercar speeds in AMG guise, deliver nearly 100mpg in Plug-in Hybrid form and can be specified to eerily steer, power and brake itself at a cruise in whatever form you decide upon.
-Magic Body Control can even make bumps and potholes disappear, transforming the roadway into a magic carpet.
-No other car you could choose can do all of this, which is why this S-Class will remain a benchmark for the kind of luxury saloon every prestige brand would like to build and a reference point for the current state of automotive technology.
+It can power to supercar speeds in Mercedes-AMG guise, deliver an average of over 40mpg in its volume mainstream S350d diesel form and can be specified to eerily steer, power and brake itself at a cruise in whatever form you decide upon.
+Yes, other rivals may look more avant garde or handle with a touch more involvement.
+In overall terms though, Mercedes has done enough here to enable this S-Class to remain a benchmark for the kind of luxury saloon every prestige brand would like to build.
+As it always was, it's a reference point for the current state of automotive technology.
 The best car in the world?
 You'll feel like it is if you buy one.

 Mercedes-Benz S-Class review by Jonathan Crouch